 - You may experience itching, mild discomfort or sensitivity

 - Your care team will schedule follow-up exams to monitor your progress

 - In most cases, healing will be complete within two to four weeks

 At Henry Ford, patients come first.

-The Henry Ford Department of Ophthalmology is committed to providing our patients with the most advanced treatments in eye care and is dedicated to vision research – always staying at the forefront of innovation.
+The Henry Ford Department of Ophthalmology is committed to providing our patients with compassionate, personalized care.
+We feature the most advanced treatments in eye care and are dedicated to vision research – always staying at the forefront of innovation.
 A leader in Michigan, as well as one of the largest ophthalmology practices in the United States, we treat more than 55,000 patients per year at 12 locations throughout southeast Michigan.
 In addition, our team works closely with Henry Ford Medical Group physicians in other departments, providing multidisciplinary, coordinated care for those patients who need it.